Return to Index

 - Do not dilute formula.
 This can prolong your infant’s illness and will not supply proper nutrition.
 Do not feed an infant salty foods or drinks during an episode of gastroenteritis.
 These can lead to a particularly dangerous form of dehydration under certain circumstances.

-The Centers for Disease Control and Prevention recommends giving an Oral rehydration solutions (ORS) at the start of diarrhea.
+The Centers for Disease Control and Prevention advises giving an oral rehydration solution (ORS) at the start of diarrhea.
 It is important to continue regular feedings of breast milk or formula along with this therapy.
 After dehydration has been corrected, the doctor may have you return to normal breast or formula feedings.
 Dehydration can be serious.
 Get medical care right away if your child is not tolerating the feedings or the rehydration solution.

 Special Guidelines for Children